Why it might be time to start using fragrance-free skin care

-Preston explains that added fragrances “don’t really provide any efficacy, they’re added to cosmetics and skin care for a sense of luxury and indulgence”.
-So why are they in so many of your formulas?
-“Without beautiful luscious fragrances, it’s hard to mask the clinical or nasty odours from the natural ingredients and actives that make up the body of the product,” says Preston.
+Generally speaking, most fragrances don't increase the efficacy of a product, but are instead added to cosmetics and skin care to add an element of luxury and indulgence.
+Additionally, fragrances are also added to a product in order to mask the clinical or nasty odours from many of the natural ingredients and actives that make up the body of the product.

 So unscented is the way to go?

 Not quite.
 Just because a product is labelled as ‘unscented’ doesn’t mean it’s not fragranced.
 In fact, many fragrances are added to a formula to make it smell neutral or appear as if it doesn’t have a smell at all.
 What you need to reach for is fragrance-free products, rather than unscented ones.
 If you’re not sure whether your skin care products are fragranced or not, Preston’s rule of thumb is to always look at the first five ingredients as these make up about 80 per cent of the product.
 “If you see ‘fragrance’ or ‘parfum’ on the label, you know it’s not fragrance-free.”
 Begoun also suggests looking for common fragrance ingredients such as linalool, citronellol, cinnamal, limonene, geraniol and eugenol.
 “While there are many more fragrant ingredients that show up in skin care production, knowing these ones will make shopping easier.”